matrix-org/matrix-spec-proposals/proposals/3713-alleviating-acl-exhaustion-with-acl-slots.md

 ## Proposal

 As stated in the introduction this system works by sending a modified variant of the `m.room.server_acl` event.
 This modified version has only a single change.
-We put the state key to `acl_slot.X` the X is the decimal value for the ACL in question inside of the range of 0 - Room Version MAX Value.
+We put the state key to `X` the X is the decimal value for the ACL in question inside of the range of 0 - Room Version MAX Value.

 For existing room versions at the time of writing this MSC aka Room Versions 1-9 a max value of 512 ACL